HPCurtis/azure-database-migration797/README.md

 The production database can now be created.
 This was achieved by using the downloaded [AdventureWorks2022.bak](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms#download-backup-files) file and SSMS restore databse functionality.

-# Migarete to Azure SQL database
+# Migrate to Azure SQL database

 ## Create Azure SQl database